SuperOfficeDocs/superoffice-docs/docs/database/tables/role.md

 ---
 uid: table-Role
 title: Role table
-description: User roles for role-based security, names and tooltips are in LocaleText.
-For more information regarding role based security, see http;//techdoc.superoffice.com so.generated: true
+description: User roles for role-based security, names and tooltips are in LocaleText. so.generated: true
 keywords:
   - "database"